 Centre backs are often the enforcer of the team, particularly in the old days when very dangerous tackles were ignored.
 A good centre back claims the ball at every opportunity with a “though shall not pass” mentality.

-Dominating the center back position involves both outthinking and outmuscling the opponent.
-A great physique allows the center back to use their body as a weapon to outmuscle the opposition or to outpace them in a one-on-one.
-Center backs must be ready to compete against any type of players.
+Dominating the centre back position involves both outthinking and outmuscling the opponent.
+A great physique allows the centre back to use their body as a weapon to outmuscle the opposition or to outpace them in a one-on-one.
+Center backs must be ready to compete against any type of player.
 Think about it, how do you stop players like Messi or Ronaldo?
 If they haven’t read a pass before the ball gets to them, they have to outmuscle them between the strict rules of the modern game.
 A very difficult task indeed.

 An example of a tough centre back is Italy’s Claudio Gentile.
 He was a legendary defender known for his no-nonsense approach that helped shut down Diego Maradona and win the 1982 FIFA World Cup.